so87/CISSP-Study-Guide/D1 - Security and Risk Management.md

 * Criminal Law: punished by jail, fine, or death
 * Common Law: jury makes decision. then judge decides punishment
 * Civil Law: never incarcerated or executed.
 Have to reimburse the plaintiff
 * Private Law: deals with relations between individuals and institutions.
-Par of civil law
+Part of civil law
 * Federal Law: body of law consisting of a constitution, enacted laws, and the court decisions pertaining to them

 ### Understand, adhere to, and promote professional ethics